 *This post may contain affiliate links.
 Please read our disclosure for more info.

-As part of my adventures in Airlie Beach, I was blessed with the opportunity to step aboard Whitsunday Saling’s majestic baby tall ship, Providence V.
+As part of my adventures in Airlie Beach, I was blessed to step aboard Whitsunday Sailing’s majestic baby tall ship, the Providence V.

-Providence V is a classic 62-foot gaff-rigged schooner, a replica of the American Blackfish schooners, which were some of the first boats to compete in America’s Cup.
+This ship is a classic 62-foot gaff-rigged schooner – a replica of the American Blackfish schooners, which were some of the first boats to compete in America’s Cup.

 She was also featured in the 1992 Australia-filmed Hollywood movie, Survive the Savage Seas.